Looking for an employer of record in Spain? Here’s what you need to know

 • Termination rules and processes

-Working with an employer of record in Spain helps ease the challenge of creating contracts that adhere to local employment laws.
+Working with a workforce management platform in Spain helps ease the challenge of creating contracts that adhere to local employment laws.

 Leave policy in Spain